Position statement

 The differences between rural versus urban built environments are worth considering, especially as they effect cycling and the active transportation of children to school.
 Canadian data has shown that built environments in rural areas are generally less favourable to cycling compared with larger Canadian cities, but much more research conducted in a variety of Canadian settings is needed[33].

 Recent economic analyses have confirmed that investing in cycling infrastructure is cost-effective, with public health benefits that consistently outweigh the rising costs of building infrastructure[34][35].
 One 2021 study estimated that investment in infrastructure which led to a modest 2% increase in bike use would bring economic benefits worth $116.6 million in Victoria, B.C. and $59.1 million in Halifax, N.S., a benefit:cost ratio of 1.7:1 and 2.1:1 respectively[34].
 Local pushback to expanding protected cycle tracks can sometimes speak over the benefits.
-However, most recent analyses have demonstrated that fears concerning the removal of parking spaces and vehicular custom for curb-side businesses are not borne out.
+However, most recent analyses have demonstrated that fears concerning the removal of parking spaces and vehicular customers for curb-side businesses are not borne out.
 For example, when Toronto installed dedicated cycle tracks on Bloor Street (a main east-west artery through the heart of the city), businesses experienced an increase in both customers and revenue, not a decrease[36].

 Vision Zero is a broad-based strategy to eliminate traffic fatalities and severe injuries completely, with principles that apply to nearly all cycling environments.
 Initiated by the government of Sweden in 1997, it has been adopted by many others around the world since.
 In 2017 the European Academy of Paediatrics urged policy-makers to work toward a continent where no child is killed in traffic[37].
 Vision Zero combines smart road design, overall system planning, and public policies to improve individual safety.
 Vision Zero is also being adopted across Canada, with 19 cities and 2 regions from 7 provinces participating.
 Canada’s largest cities have all signed on, and British Columbia and Manitoba have adopted Vision Zero at the provincial level[38].
 While jurisdictions have prioritized different aspects of the strategy and budgets vary, all are committed to its key principles.